Palomar COMMUNITY COLLEGE

 Paper/novel Discussions and Primary Source Discussions

-The first paper will be on Longitude (30 points ).
-Due: in class Hard Copy (PDF @ MIDNIGHT)
+The first paper will be on Longitude (50 points ).
+PDF @ MIDNIGHT on CANVAS on due date

-The essay topics will be available on the course CANVAS site approximately two weeks prior to the due date.
-When turning in a paper, students should submit both a hard copy in class and an electronic copy to CANVAS.– no grade will be assigned until both versions are received.
+The essay topics will be available on the course CANVAS site approximately two weeks prior to the due date..

 History Presentations will be 10-12 minute Power Point presentations on any topic , event or movement the student chooses.
 Please refer to the History Project Folder on the course CANVAS site for more information

-All exams will be open book/note and will cover all lectures and readings.
+All exams will cover all lectures and readings.
 Each exam will have two parts.
-Part I will be multiple choice /true-false questions to be taken on-line on Black Board, and Part II will be a series of essay questions based on both the lectures, the textbook as well as the primary source readings.
+Part I will be multiple choice to be taken on-line on CANVAS and Part II will be a series identifications and short answer questions and 1 or 2 essay questions based on both the lectures, the textbook as well as the primary source readings.
 The essay questions will be made available ONE week before the test.
-Both parts of the exam will be equally weighted (50/50).

 There will be NO MAKE-UPS except for students with permission and or valid excuses.
 It is the responsibility of the student to follow up on any missed exam and or assignment.